HaifischCQBO/verity-devops-ex/README.md

 # verity-devops-ex

-This is because is not ready
+This is because is not ready yet?